dannguyen/chicago-police-overtime-data-via-lucyparsonlabs/README.md

 ## Some Data

-The documents converted to XLSX, via ABBYY FineReader, can be found in [data/parsed/abbyy](data/parsed/abbyy):
+I used ABBYY FineReader to convert the PDFs to XLSX, and the result can be found in [data/parsed/abbyy](data/parsed/abbyy):

 - [2018 (January-May) Overtime by Unit](data/parsed/abbyy/2018-05-cpd-overtime-by-unit.xlsx)
 - [2018 (January-May) Overtime Citywide Aggregate](data/parsed/abbyy/2018-05-cpd-overtime-aggregate.xlsx)